Bounds for variables with few occurrences in conjunctive normal forms: Full subsumption resolution / extension

-The condition on the resolution variable for strict full subsumption resolution (that it must not vanish) is exactly needed for Parts \ref{lem:aux2subsumpR2n}, \ref{lem:aux2subsumpR1} of Lemma \ref{lem:aux2subsumpR}.
+The condition on the resolution variable for strict full subsumption resolution (that it must not vanish) is exactly needed for Parts \ref{lem:aux2subsumpR2n}, \ref{lem:aux2subsumpR1}, \ref{lem:aux2subsumpR6} of Lemma \ref{lem:aux2subsumpR}.
 If this condition is dropped, then we speak of \emph{full subsumption resolution}:

 \begin{defi} \textbf{Full subsumption resolution} is defined as strict full subsumption resolution, but now the resolution variable is allowed to vanish.
 If the resolution variable definitely vanishes, then we speak of if \textbf{non-strict full subsumption resolution}.
 In the other direction we speak of \textbf{full subsumption extension} resp.\ \textbf{non-strict full subsumption extension}. \end{defi} So if $F'$ is obtained from $F$ by one step of non-strict full subsumption extension, then we have $c(F') = c(F) + 1$, $n(F') = n(F) + 1$ and $\delta(F') = \delta(F)$.
-As mentioned, all parts of Lemma \ref{lem:aux2subsumpR} are true for full subsumption resolution except of Parts \ref{lem:aux2subsumpR2n}, \ref{lem:aux2subsumpR1}.
+As mentioned, Lemma \ref{lem:aux2subsumpR} holds for full subsumption resolution except of Parts \ref{lem:aux2subsumpR2n}, \ref{lem:aux2subsumpR1}, \ref{lem:aux2subsumpR6}.

 \begin{examp} Considering the non-examples from Example \ref{exp:s2subsr}: \begin{enumerate} \item $\set{\set{v},\set{\ol{v}}} \not\tsubres \set{\bot}$, but by full subsumption resolution we obtain $\set{\bot}$. \item $\set{\set{v,w},\set{\ol{v},w}, \set{v,\ol{w}}} \not\tsubres \set{\set{v,w},\set{\set{w}, \set{v,\ol{w}}}}$, and the transition is also not possible by full subsumption resolution. \item $\set{\set{v,w},\set{\ol{v},w}, \set{v,\ol{w}}, \set{v}, \set{w}}$ is irreducible by full subsumption resolution. \end{enumerate} As follows from the characterisation of $\Smusati{\delta=1} = \Uclashi{\delta=1}$ in \cite{Ku99dKo}, a clause-set $F \in \Cls$ can be reduced by a series of non-strict full subsumption resolutions to $\set{\bot}$ iff $F \in \Smusati{\delta=1} = \Uclashi{\delta=1}$. \end{examp}